 That biopsy is the domain of the dermatopathologist.
 The biopsy may reveal the histology of the disease at a cellular or molecule level and may aid in diagnosis.
 Further testing may be performed on biopsies, including immunofluorescence, immunohistochemistry, electron microscopy, flow cytometry, and molecular-pathologic analysis.
 All of these tests are performed by a dermatopathologist.

 What are the benefits of having a dermatopathologist on staff?

-By having Dr. Mercer with us, we have developed a close relationship.
-This adds an entire level of confidence in our diagnoses and in their timeliness.
-That’s a good thing for our patients.
+Dr. Mercer is also a dermatologist and understands both the clinical and microscopic aspect of conditions.
+She has a close working relationship with all the providers at the practice.
+This adds an increased level of confidence in our diagnoses and in their timeliness.
+That’s a great thing for our patients.

 What conditions can a dermatopathologist diagnose?

 The expertise and training of a dermatopathologist are so important for a simple reason: there are over 1,500 disorders of the skin.
 These range from everyday rashes to life-threatening skin cancers.
 Some conditions primarily affect children, while others such as skin cancer are usually found in older adults.
 From atopic dermatitis to squamous cell carcinomas, from eczema to psoriasis, there are so many conditions that affect our skin it’s difficult for a dermatologist to diagnose all of them.
 It’s incredibly helpful to have Dr. Mercer, who is trained in taking in all the available information coming in from the dermatologist and then combining it with microscopic observation, to help us arrive at the correct diagnosis and from there develop the best line of treatment moving forward.